mathiesschou/distributed-systems_project_1/README.md

 - **Python 3.x**
 - **Pytest 8.3.3**

-## VS Code extensions for UML-diagrams
+## VS Code extensions for viewing the UML-diagrams
 - **Draw.io Integration v1.6.6 or later**

 ## Installation and Setup (for now)